Listening Touch and Subtle Listening – opening our perceptions

 In approaching and teaching Reiki I have completely dropped any concept of ‘channelling’ energy to one of witnessing*.
-Reiki simply means life energy, and the practice of Reiki (for me) is a loving act of witnessing the life energy within the person you are with.
-This act of witnessing supports both the emergence of this and the breakdown of the barriers we have put in place that separate us from it.
+This practice is simply the loving act of witnessing the life energy within the person you are with.
+This act of compassionate witnessing supports both the emergence of this life force and the breakdown of the barriers we have put in place that separate us from it.

 These classes have tendancy to start a profound process of your own healing and for this reason I see them as a ritual affirmation and commitment for yourself.
 Each person is different, but generally I recommend leaving a good length of time between the three levels of Reiki, such that each level becomes well practised and fully integrated.
 I see this work as primarily a self development process, since your ability to witness and be present with others is directly related to your ability to witness and be present with yourself